-Title A monitoring service for health-related research Writing group ECRIN , EATRIS, ELIXIR Summary This is a high-level monitoring service that tracks the status of health-related research.
-The service is primarily addressed to the research community, but it also caters to the needs of funders, policymakers, research infrastructures and other stakeholders.
-The service is Europecentric, offering both short-term and long-term perspectives and involving the public.
+Title A monitoring service for health-related research Writing Group ECRIN, EATRIS, ELIXIR Summary This is a high-level monitoring service that tracks the status of health-related research.
+Its primary audience is the research community, but it also caters to the needs of research infrastructures, funders, policymakers, and other stakeholders.
+The service is Europe-centric, offering both short-term and long-term perspectives and involving the public.
 It takes a comprehensive approach to health research, encompassing various fields like life sciences, social sciences, humanities, and environmental sciences.
-The service regularly assesses the progress of health-related research projects and initiatives in Europe and monitors the development of necessary and beneficial health-related services.
+The service regularly assesses the progress of health-related research initiatives in Europe, such as the EHDS and the EOSC, and monitors the development of necessary and beneficial health-related services.
 It also extends its monitoring efforts to other planned services within the HRIC.
-Feedback from the research community is gathered, and suggestions for improvement are fed back to policy makers and funders.
+Feedback from the research community is gathered, and suggestions for improvement are relayed to the EC.
 This service is managed by a high-level expert group with representation from the health-related research community and is supported by a permanent secretariat.
 If deemed beneficial, the EC could authorise the service, and experts could be appointed, possibly through a Commission Expert Group or an EU Mission focused on "Health Research and Innovation".
-The expert group will plan regular meetings, collect information from existing documents, conduct surveys and interviews, and organise workshops with defined stakeholder groups.
-Periodic reports, approximately every 2 years, will be provided to the research community and to policy makers and funders, along with regular dissemination workshops.
-Targeted issue Problems and needs are arising from inadequate, delayed or uncoordinated implementation of health-related research initiatives/programmes in the EU and at Member States level.
+The expert group plans regular meetings, data collection from existing documents, surveys, interviews, and workshops with defined stakeholder groups.
+Periodic reports, approximately every 2 years, will be provided to the research community and the EC, along with regular dissemination workshops.
+Targeted issue Problems and needs arising from inadequate, delayed, or uncoordinated implementation of health-related research initiatives/programmes in the EU.
+Potential benefits Opportunity to (better) implement EOSC; especially to serve health research.
+Added value would be oversight and transparency on health-related research initiatives/programmes.
+Regular and common cross-project/initiative evaluation with proposals for adjustments when needed.
+Open discussion and sustained effort to inform key stakeholders in a meaningful way.
+The current situation creates confusion.
+Work against fragmentation of initiatives/programmes.
+A coordination layer is needed.
+Bringing cost-effective solutions forward.
+Initiating cross-domain activities, which is currently not covered in most health-related projects.
+Potential difficulties Increasing complexity and administrative burden hampers research.
+Limited number of experts available to support this service.
+Focus of service Main focus: Health research.
+Specifically, the perspective of the health research community should be captured, covering all actors working on health determinants (e.g., also social sciences, environmental sciences).
+The service is mainly academic- oriented, but a broad representation of stakeholder involvement